Fantastic Four (2005 film): Novelization

-Future
+Franchise

 Sequel

-A sequel, Fantastic Four: Rise of the Silver Surfer, was released on June 15, 2007, with director Tim Story and the cast returning to the fold.
-The film had a slightly improved critical reception but lower financial gross than its predecessor.
+A sequel, Fantastic Four: Rise of the Silver Surfer, was released on June 15, 2007, with director Tim Story and the cast returning.
+The film had a slightly improved critical reception but a lower financial gross than its predecessor.

-2015 reboot
+Reboot

 When plans for a third film fell through, 20th Century Fox rebooted the series with 2015's Fantastic Four.
 The film experienced a worse critical reception than the original films and failed at the box office, leading to the cancellation of a sequel planned for a 2017 release.

 Marvel Cinematic Universe

 In 2019, after Disney successfully acquired Fox, the film rights of the Fantastic Four were reverted to Marvel Studios, with plans to integrate the characters, along with the X-Men and Deadpool, into the Marvel Cinematic Universe (MCU).
 Jon Watts was originally attached to direct, but later stepped down after expressing his desire to take a "break" from superhero films.
 The Fantastic Four: First Steps was released in the United States on July 25, 2025, as the second film of Phase Six of the MCU.
 The cast includes Pedro Pascal as Reed Richards, Vanessa Kirby as Sue Storm, Joseph Quinn as Johnny Storm, and Ebon Moss-Bachrach as Ben Grimm.

-An alternate universe version of Reed Richards portrayed by John Krasinski appears in the MCU film Doctor Strange in the Multiverse of Madness (2022).
+An alternate universe version of Reed Richards, portrayed by John Krasinski, appears in the 2022 film Doctor Strange in the Multiverse of Madness.

-Chris Evans reprised his role as Johnny Storm in the MCU film Deadpool & Wolverine (2024).
+Chris Evans reprised his role as Johnny Storm in the 2024 film Deadpool & Wolverine.